Original Choreography

 raising his left arm and the lady turning clockwise under it and

-curling outward ready to restart the dance
+curling in a wide circle outward, ready to restart the dance

-(1) dancers traveling around the outside should pace themselves for a just-in-time arrival at the end of four bars
+Watch points (1) dancers traveling around the outside should pace themselves for a just-in-time arrival at the end of four bars

-(3) turn single is not a spot-turn; use the six steps and make it a beautiful curved movement
+(2) turn single is not a spot-turn; use the six steps and make it a beautiful curved movement

 (4) the circle tends to shrink; don't let the gentlemen back up at the end or there will be no space in the center for the turns single

-Masha Poka! also works just fine to polka music, becoming Masha Poka Polka!
+Special note Masha Poka! also works just fine to polka music, becoming Masha Poka Polka!
 (Sorry, sorry...but it really does work!)